mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 Most web and event analytics systems make the mistake of making the Subject of the event implicit:

-    (End user) added product to basket
+    (End user) adds product to basket
-    (Admin) banned user #23
+    (Admin) bans user #23

 This is a mistake, because as we have seen above, expressing the Subject is a key component of our event grammar.

-Going further, it is particularly dangerous to assume that the Subject of every event is your end-user aka customer, because we have seen cases where this is not the case.
+Going further, it is particularly dangerous to assume that the Subject of every event is your end-user or customer, because we have seen cases where this is not the case.

 ### An entity can be Subject or Object or both across multiple events